-The Audit Committee of the Board of Directors comprises Robert Bailey, Mercedes Johnson and Robert Switz.
+The Audit Committee of the Board of Directors comprises Robert Bailey, Patrick Byrne, Steven Gomo, Mercedes Johnson and Mary Pat McCarthy.
 Ms. Johnson is the Chairperson of the Audit Committee.

 Charter for the Audit Committee of the Board of Directors of Micron Technology, Inc.